 With the likes of Jeremy Menez and Javier Pastore already aboard the Qatari-backed gravy train, and with Ezequiel Lavezzi now along for the ride too, it’s set to be a fascinating season for the Paris side.

 Under former Chelsea boss Carlo Ancelotti, they go into this one as 11/5 (3.2) underdogs and are the same price to come out of this one with a draw.

 The reason for that is because, despite their wealth, PSG are facing the European champions.

 While the manner of Chelsea’s triumph raised as many eyebrows as champagne glasses around the continent, it’s evident that Roberto Di Matteo’s men have the grit to match their undoubted class.

 Although Didier Drogba has left for China on a slow boat for a fast buck, Chelsea have spent big this summer and the signs are that more players are set to follow.

 Instead the best options could be new signings on either side.
-Eden Hazard will be eager to impress against a team he knows well and is a 9/1 (10.0) pick for this one.
+Eden Hazard will be eager to impress against a side he knows well and is a 9/1 (10.0) pick for this one.

-Alternatively, Lavezzi could fancy his chances against Chelsea having netted twice against them for Napoli in the knockout stages of the Champions League back in February.
+Alternatively, Lavezzi could fancy his chances against Chelsea having netted twice against them in the knockout stages of the Champions League back in February.